thegetty/inventories-and-surveys/content/part-ii/chapter-8.md

 Consideration for a historic context–based approach for SurveyLA originated with the GCI study for a citywide survey.
 Once SurveyLA was officially undertaken by the city of Los Angeles, the Office of Historic Resources further studied and refined the recommendations of the GCI report ({% cite 'Howe 2008' '22–23' %}).
 This resulted in an extensive effort to develop a citywide historic context statement that would implement the MPD approach and be designed for digital data collection.

 ([fig. 8.2](#fig-8-2)) illustrates the structure and content of the MPD format that was adapted for use for SurveyLA.
-Following this structure, SurveyLA’s citywide historic context was organized into eight overarching contexts as well as a number of contexts covering ethnic and cultural histories ([figs. 8.3a](#fig-8-3-a)-[8.3b](#fig-8-3-b)).
+Following this structure, SurveyLA’s citywide historic context was organized into eight overarching contexts as well as a number of contexts covering ethnic and cultural histories ([figs. 8.3a](#fig-8-3-a) and [8.3b](#fig-8-3-b)).
 Each context was then further organized into a framework of themes with associated resource types (note that in some cases subcontexts and subthemes are used).
 The citywide context now features over two hundred themes and subthemes.[^5]

 {% figure 'fig-8-2' %}